VIB-CCB-BioIT/VSC_docs/using_vsc_in_VScode.md

-Typical daily workflow of working on the VSC using VS Code.
+# Typical start-of-day workflow of working on the VSC using VS Code.

-For these steps you need to have obtained a VSC account, added as a member for a project (payment group), the ssh config file and vs code installed
+For these steps you need to have obtained a VSC account, added as a member for a project (payment group), the ssh config file (available here [insert]), and vs code installed

 1. Open local terminal
 2. Login to the login node: `ssh login`